Jack Frost Cocktail Recipe

 Recipe

-This cocktail recipe was adapted from A Blond Cook, a recipe blog.
+This cocktail recipe was found on the publication A Blond Cook.

-The Jack Frost is a festive holiday cocktail created in 2022 by Amy Brinkley of the blog A Blond Cook.
-Taking inspiration from the tropical Piña Colada, this version adds a seasonal twist by blending pineapple juice, white rum, and coconut with blue curaçao, resulting in a smooth, icy-blue drink that looks as wintry as it tastes refreshing.
+The Jack Frost is a festive Christmas cocktail inspired by the tropical Piña Colada.
+It adds a seasonal twist by blending pineapple juice, white rum, and coconut with blue curaçao, creating a smooth, icy-blue drink that looks as wintry as it tastes refreshing.

 Ingredients